Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 \subsection{Roundtrip propagation}

-The derived signal photon flux is utilized to determine the precise distribution of the electric field $u(x,y)$ inside the cavity.
-The intra-cavity optical field arises from repeated amplification, diffractive propagation, and superposition of the emission source~\cite{Hodgson,Diff1}.
-Thus, we assume single-unpolarized beams seeded by spontaneous emission.
-We chose the convenient seed term as $u_\mathrm{in}(x,y) = u_{SE}(x,y)$, a spatially localized spontaneous emission source.
-For segment $j$ of distance $d_j$, the combined propagation operator $\mathcal{P}_j$ includes the Rayleigh–Sommerfeld diffraction $\mathcal{R}_j$ and the complex phase $\mathcal{M}_j$ of the optics.
+The derived signal photon flux is utilized to determine the precise distribution of the steady-state electric field $u(x,y)$ inside the cavity, $x$ and $y$ being the transverse coordinates and $z$ the direction along the cavity.
+The intra-cavity electric field arises from repeated amplification, diffractive propagation, and superposition of the emission source~\cite{Hodgson,Diff1}.
+To calculate it, we therefore apply operators related to these 3 effects to an initial distribution of the electric field, $u_{in}(x, y)$.
+We then iterate until we reach convergence of the solution.

+The seed term is chosen as $u_\mathrm{in}(x,y) = u_\mathrm{SE}(x,y)$, a spatially localized spontaneous emission sourcefor a given pump intensity~\cite{ASE_Loss}.
+For the propagation, the length of the cavity is divided into $N$ segments of distance $d_j(j\in[1,2,...,N])$, and the combined propagation operator $\mathcal{P}_j$ over the segment includes the Rayleigh–Sommerfeld diffraction $\mathcal{R}_j$ and the complex phase $\mathcal{M}_j$ of the piece of optics present in the given segment.

 The disk-induced phase difference is defined in terms of the total surface profile $S_{\rm D,tot}(x,y)$ and the vacuum wavenumber $k_0$ as